aviatus/dream-case/README.md

 1. Create the required kubernetes manifests (deployment, service, ingress, secret, hpa etc.)
 2. Application should be running on both worker nodes with at least 4 pods and service will be balanced behind the nginx.
 3. Make sure the application receives requests as soon as it is ready and restarted if there is a problem.

+The dream app helm files created with deployment, service, ingress, and hpa.
+For distributed topology anti pod affinity added to cluster.
+Nginx Ingress controller service type changed to `NodePort` for the system environment.
+The helm file modified for nginx ingress controller.
+The packet analyzed with `kubescore` and reasonable improvements are added (resource, limits, initDelay, etc.).

 4. Create a build pipeline for the application via Jenkinsfile.

+Jenkins docker and github plugins installed as prequisites.
+The github and docker access tokens added to jenkins credentials for security reasons.
+The pipeline pulls the image, build project with docker and push to designated dockerhub repository.
+The mentioned file can be found in app folder.

 5. Create a deploy pipeline for the application via Jenkinsfile.

 Jenkins agent used with docker ansible image which is `quay.io/ansible/ansible-runner:stable-2.12-latest`.
 The one of the prequisites of pipeline is `ssh-agent` plugin for ssh key security reasons.
 The private ssh key is stored and used with jenkins credentials via `ssh-agent`.
 In that deployment system is created in a simple way.
 The deploy pipeline can be modified in many ways such as flexibility, simplicity and security.
 The ansible package can be updated as a more generic version for resources and namespaces.
 The another approach would be creating a certificate for kube api server and store it in jenkins credentials instead of ssh key thus run rollout command in the agent.

 6. What would you do if you were to have canary deployments?
 Which tool would you use?
 How would you manage it through the pipeline?
 Please explain.